lunanauts/cosmostation-mobile/README.md

 This software is licensed under the Apache 2.0 license.
 Read more about it [here](./LICENSE).

-© 2021 Terra Station Mobile
+© 2023 Rebel Station Mobile